UTSAVS26/PySnippets/pysnippets/Strings/String Matching Algorithms/Algorithms.md

 ### 2. Knuth-Morris-Pratt (KMP) Algorithm
 The KMP algorithm improves upon the naive approach by utilizing information gained from previous character comparisons to avoid redundant checks.
 It preprocesses the pattern to create a "longest prefix suffix" (LPS) array, which helps in determining how many characters can be skipped upon a mismatch.

 - **Time Complexity**: O(m + n), where `m` is the length of the pattern and `n` is the length of the text.

+### 3. Boyer-Moore Algorithm
+The Boyer-Moore algorithm is one of the most efficient string searching algorithms.
+It preprocesses the pattern to create two tables: the last occurrence table and the good suffix table.
+This allows it to skip sections of the text, significantly reducing the number of comparisons.

+- **Time Complexity**: O(n/m) in the best case, where `m` is the length of the pattern and `n` is the length of the text, and O(m + n) in the average case.

+### 4. Finite Automata Method
+The Finite Automata approach for string matching constructs a state machine that represents the pattern.
+It uses a transition function that maps each character of the text to the next state in the state machine.
+This allows for efficient processing of the text by only transitioning states according to the characters read.

+- **Time Complexity**: O(m + n), where `m` is the length of the pattern and `n` is the length of the text.